ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 We will also check AES 256 encryption.

 ### Step 1.3.
 Post-imputation quality control
-To download the imputed genotype data from the server, use the commands indicated in the website from it (e.g.  curl -sL https://imputationserver.sph.umich.edu/get/...). \
+To download the imputed genotype data from the server, use the commands indicated in the website (e.g.  curl -sL https://imputationserver.sph.umich.edu/get/...). \
 Decompress downloaded folders with the corresponding password (email):
 ```
 for i in {1..22}; do unzip -P 'PASSWORD' chr_${i}; done